AATHITH/kubesort/README.md

 </p>
 </details>

-### v0.2.0 Limitations:
+### v0.3.0 Limitations:
  You need Bash in your system.(will add more ways to install in future versions).

-### v0.2.0 Release notes:
+### v0.3.0 Release notes:
-  You can now sort Deployment(6 options) and Service(5 options) resource in addition to the Pods(5 options).
-  Total of 3 resources and 16 options are now supported by KUBESORT.
+  Typing to sort kubectl output is reduced furter with the addion of option to run KUBESORT with PIPE so that you don't have to remember seperate syntax for kubesort<br>
+  eg.:`kubesort get po age | kubesort` will get Pods sorted by their age.

 ### Roadmap:
 1) Sort for resource pv, pvc, replicasets, replication controllers, ingress resources, nodes, namespaces will be included.
 2) Bash auto-completion will be included.
 3) making this into Kubectl plugin.
 4) more install options.
+5) Video instruction on how to use KUBESORT.

 ### Tried and Tested in: